hafsa-tariqq/learning/README.md

 this is only for learning purpose and for practice one

-hi my name is hafsa tariq
+hi my name is hafsa tariqgit